aecreations/snippets/README.md

 ### Features

+- Snippets popup window from where you can select a snippet to insert into a message, as well as create, delete and rearrange snippets.
+To open it, click the Snippets icon in the message composer toolbar
 - Create a snippet from selected text in the message composer
-- Snippets popup window from where you can select a snippet to insert into a message, as well as create, delete and rearrange snippets
 - Insert a snippet as rich text if it contains HTML tags

 ### Things You Should Know About